dkimhw/launch_school/js_109/js_109_written.md

-    * JS treats unset array elements as missing but `length` property includes the unsert elements.
+    * JS treats unset array elements as missing but `length` property includes the unset elements.

   * You can create array "elements" with indexes that use negative or non-integer values or even non-numeric values: